pure-data/externals-howto/README.rst

 The selector is a symbol that defines the type of a message.
 There are five predefined selectors:

 -  “bang” labels a trigger event.
-A “bang”-message consists only of the selector and contains no lists of atoms.
+A “bang” message consists only of the selector and contains no lists of atoms.

 -  “float” labels a numerical value.
-The list of a “float”-Message contains one single atom of type *A\_FLOAT*
+The list of a “float” message contains one single atom of type *A\_FLOAT*

 -  “symbol” labels a symbolic value.
-The list of a “symbol”-Message contains one single atom of type *A\_SYMBOL*
+The list of a “symbol” message contains one single atom of type *A\_SYMBOL*

 -  “pointer” labels a pointer value.
-The list of a “pointer”-Message contains one single atom of type *A\_POINTER*
+The list of a “pointer” message contains one single atom of type *A\_POINTER*

 -  “list” labels a list of one or more atoms of arbitrary type.

-Since the symbols for these selectors are used quite often, their address in the lookup-table can be queried directly, without having to use ``gensym``:
+Since the symbols for these selectors are used quite often, their address in the lookup table can be queried directly, without having to use ``gensym``:

 +--------------+-------------------------+------------------+